Agawam and Agamenticus

 Agowamme is nine miles to the North from Salem, which is one of the most spacious places for a plantation, being neare the sea; it aboundeth with fish, and flesh of fowles and beasts, great Meads and Marshes and plaine plowing grounds, many good rivers and harbours and no rattle snakes.
 In a word, it is the best place but one, in my judgement, which is Merrimacke, lying eight miles beyond it, where is a river twenty leagues navigable, all along the river side is fresh Marshes, in some places three miles broad.
 In this river is Sturgeon, Sammon, and Basse, and divers other kinds of fish….10

 Colonists tended to ascribe the meanings of Algonquian place names to the activities they observed there, deriving “fish securing place” or “fish curing place” for Agawam, for example.
 Algonquian place names all describe landforms or resource sites, however, not activities.
 Furthermore, the Algonquian root words for “fish/fishing” (nam/nahm/nahum) do not appear in Agawam.
-The word is also defined as “low land beneath water” (or marshland), as “ground overflowed by shallow water”, and as “a place where one must unload canoes for portage”.
+The word is also defined as “low land beneath water” (or marshland, [wam(ph]), as “ground overflowed by shallow water”, and as “a place where one must unload canoes for portage”.
 These definitions apply to all places so named and probably are more accurate as translations or interpretations than “fish curing place”.
-In Algonquian, the prefix aga means “other side/beyond” and wam[ph] = “marshy or wet ground”.
-In the geographic context of Ipswich, and based on reconstructed Abenaki, the original name most likely was Agawiwam and most likely meant “Other side of the marsh”.11

 This is a good example of how Algonquian place names worked.
 The syllables that made up the name of a place described that place.
-Elements of a place name also could vary grammatically depending on the speakers and intent, which helps account for the many variations in spelling of Algonquian names that Europeans attempted to record phonetically.
+Elements of a place name also could vary grammatically depending on the speakers and intent and whether the subject was regarded as animate or inanimate, which helps account for the many variations in spelling of Algonquian names that Europeans attempted to record phonetically.

 Translations into English are equally diverse.
 For example, Maine’s Mt.
 Agamenticus has been translated to mean “Beyond-the-hill-little-cove” (in this case, the cove where the Little York River meets the sea).
 The term could have described the opposite, however: “Beyond the hill rising from the small tidal river when viewed from the cove”.
 The assumption that viewpoints were toward the sea from the land is a European perspective.
 Algonquian place names tended to describe landforms as viewed from bodies of water.

-Thus, Agamenticus in Maine may mean “Beyond the hills rising from the Little York River viewed from where it empties into the Gulf of Maine”.
-The description distinguishes this location from hills beyond the larger York River just to the south.
-Agamenticus in Charlestown may mean “Beyond the hills rising from the Little Mystic River viewed from where it joins the Mystic and flows into Boston Harbor”, distinguishing that location from the Blue Hills as seen from the mouth of the larger Charles River just to the south.
-As Agamenticus, Gloucester may have been “Beyond the West Gloucester heights rising from the Essex River (which is smaller than the Annisquam River just down the coast) as viewed from Essex Bay.
-The place name Agamenticus could be used to describe any location beyond any hill rising sharply from any comparatively small tidal river, the specific identity of which would be clear to the speakers in local geographic context.
+Thus, Agamenticus in Maine may mean “Beyond the Little York River viewed from where it empties into the Gulf of Maine”.
+The description distinguishes this location from beyond the larger York River just to the south.
+Agamenticus in Charlestown may mean “Beyond the Little Mystic River viewed from where it joins the Mystic and flows into Boston Harbor”, distinguishing that locations seen from the mouth of the larger Charles River just to the south.
+As Agamenticus, Gloucester may have been “Beyond the Essex River (which is a smaller tidal river than the Annisquam just down the coast) as viewed from Essex Bay.
+The place name Agamenticus could be used to describe any location beyond any comparatively small tidal river, the specific identity of which would be clear to the speakers in local geographic context.

 Questions about the derivation of the state name of Massachusetts illustrate the challenges of reconstructing Algonquian place names.
 For Massachusetts there are three candidates: 13